iancottam91/BBCApp/README.md

 DEV:
 - AngularJS
-- PureCSS (cssframework)
 - Sass
+- PureCSS (css framework)
 - Compass

 TEST:
 - Karma
+- Jasmine

+SERVER:
+- node
-- Jasime
+- express

 ## Running test app:

-* To run the applicaiton locally, clone the project and run npm install.
+* To run the application locally, clone the project and run npm install.
 This will install all the dependencies.
-* Next run node index.js
+* Next open a terminal inside the project foldet and run node index.js
 * This will run on port 80, so load up http://localhost - Be sure there is no other server running on port 80